Best Tips for Visiting Disney World with Grandparents

 Disney World restaurants run the gamut from burgers and pizza to fine dining, but your large family may feel happiest somewhere in between.
 Fitting in a couple of character meals allows the grownups to see the kids’ little faces light up when they meet Mickey and the gang or their favorite Disney movie characters.
 Cinderella’s Royal Table is a classic if you have a princess-in-training in your group, or you can join Lilo and Stitch for a family-style breakfast at ‘Ohana.

-Advance dining reservations, which can be made up to 180 days in advance of your trip, can be helpful for large families because you’ll avoid missing out on favorite restaurants or lengthy waits for a larger table, but it’s best not to plan all of your meals in advance.
 Especially when traveling with a large family, you want to leave plenty of room for flexibility.
 Many of Disney’s quick-service restaurants allow for mobile ordering – a feature that lets you order your family’s meals and snacks directly from the My Disney Experience app and get everyone settled at a table instead of waiting in line.

 Which Disney World attractions are must-dos for multigenerational families?

-With everything Disney has to offer, it’s easy for multigenerational families to build their schedule around a selection of easy-paced, kid-friendly rides, jaw-dropping thrill rides and shows that not only entertain, but give everybody a chance to rest.
+With everything Disney has to offer, it’s easy for multigenerational families to build their schedule around a selection of easy-paced, kid-friendly rides, jaw-dropping thrill rides, and shows that not only entertain but give everybody a chance to rest.
 While planning your trip, consider your family’s touring style so you can work in a good mix of attractions that will please everyone.

-How to stay connected at Disney World?
+How do you stay connected at Disney World?

 Executing a successful multigenerational trip to Disney World does take some planning, and using the My Disney Experience web-based planning tool (along with the mobile app) is the easiest and most efficient way to get your entire family on the same page.
-Once you’ve created your account, you can add everyone in your party to your Family & Friends List, giving you total control over your family’s hotel and dining reservations and FastPass+ selections.

 Having your whole family linked through My Disney Experience also means that you’ll be able to view any and all photos taken by Disney PhotoPass photographers in one place, no matter whose MagicBand or PhotoPass card is scanned.
 We highly recommend purchasing Memory Maker, a one-time fee service Disney offers where photographers take your family’s photo all over the park.
-This service gives you access to download all of your vacation photos, or pick and choose from your favorite photos and pay for each individually.
-Both you and the grandparents will appreciate having a few framed photos or a custom photo book (using a service like Chatbooks to commemorate your trip).

 If you’re looking for additional Disney information, don’t miss these tips for your first Disney World vacation.